MohamedAdel090/MohamedAdel090/README.md

 - 👋 Hi, I’m @MohamedAdel090
 - 👀 I’m interested in frontEnd devolpment
-- 🌱 I’m currently learning Angular.gs
+- 🌱 I’m currently learning Angular.js
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me mohamedadel2255889900@gmail.com
 - 😄 Pronouns: You can lock to my profile for my projects